Floby/node-parser/README.markdown

 returning `true` from a handler causes the same token to be reemitted to the next handler.

+### Handlers utilities
+there are a few handlers factories provided by this module.

+* `checkType(type)` returns a handler that only checks the type of the token without doing anything so the same token is pass down to the next handler
+* `expect(type)` returns a handler that checks for the specified type and consumes the token
+* `list(separator, element, end)` returns a handler expanding to the handlers needed to parse a list of elements able to be parsed by `element` and separated by tokens of type `separator`.
+The list should end by a token of type `end`

 # project
 ## TODOs
 * more robustness / better error handling
 * features requests
 * Support for asynchronous handlers
+* allow for complex separator an ending tokens for handler utilities

 ## Features requests / bugs
 If you'd like the parser to do something that it doesn't do or want to report